Peaky Blinders star pleads guilty to crack cocaine possession

 Paul Anderson’s Peaky Blinders future has been thrown into question after the actor was found with crack cocaine.

-The actor, who was lined up to return as Arthur Shelby for the forthcoming film adaptation of the BBC series, has been fined for posession of drugs after being found with a selection of substances in a Hampstead pub on Boxing Day 2023.
+The actor, who was lined up to return as Arthur Shelby for forthcoming film adaptation of the BBC series, has been fined for possession of drugs after being found with a selection of substances in a Hampstead pub on Boxing Day 2023.

 Anderson, 48, appeared in court on Thursday (25 January), where he pleaded guilty to possessing class A crack cocaine, class B amphetamines and two class C prescription substances.
 He was fined £1,345.